feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

       }
     });

-    return {'1.1': v1};
+    return {'1.1.0': v1};
   }
 };
 ```

 The version of a Feature Service needs to be incremented in a semver-compatible
-manner (without the need for a patch version).
-In this case, a method is added,
-leading to a minor version bump.
+manner.
+In this case, a method is added, leading to a minor version bump.

 In general, breaking changes should be avoided.
 If a Feature Service provider
 still needs to make breaking changes, a new Feature Service implementation for